euu2021/Freeplane_UtilityPanels/README.md

 # Todo

 Features
-- Drag and Drop interacion.
+- Drag and Drop interaction.
 So, the user can make drag and drop operations like in the Freeplane map.
 For example, dragging an item from the list into a node in the map, will make the item node be moved as a child of the map node.
 Also, for creating connectors.
 - Drafts Panel.
 A panel to store nodes that the user wants to keep as a draft, instead of including in the map.
 - Post it panel.
 A type of panel that is a simple text panel where the user can keep some text.
-It then will have buttons to quickly tranform the text into a node to be inserted as a child of the select node, or be transformed in a draft node and included in the Draft panel.
+It then will have buttons to quickly tranform the text into a node to be inserted as a child of the select node, or be transformed into a draft node and included in the Draft panel.
 - Querry search panel.
-A type of panel where the user can create a search criteria, and it will show all node that match that criteria, and keep updating that list.
+A type of panel where the user can create a search criteria, and it will show all nodes that match that criteria, and keep updating that list.

 Implementation
 - easy positioning of the panels, with anchoring